gkbrk/rust-cedict/README.md

 [![Crates.io](https://img.shields.io/crates/v/cedict.svg)](https://crates.io/crates/cedict)
 [![Docs.rs](https://img.shields.io/badge/docs-cedict-brightgreen.svg)](https://docs.rs/cedict)

-cedict is a Rust crate for reading and writing the CC-CEDICT Chinese-English dictionary format.
-It can be used to implement Chinese dictionaries in Rust.
-It can also serve as a tool for automating maintenance to the CEDICT project.
+Welcome to `cedict`!
+This Rust crate provides functionality for reading and writing the CC-CEDICT Chinese-English dictionary format.
+You can use it to implement Chinese dictionaries in Rust or automate maintenance tasks for the CEDICT project.

-## What is CC-CEDICT
+## What is CC-CEDICT?
-CC-CEDICT, or formerly CEDICT, is a freely available Chinese-English dictionary.
+[CC-CEDICT](https://cc-cedict.org/) is a freely available Chinese-English dictionary.
 This library allows you to parse it.

 ## Usage

+Here's a simple example of parsing a single dictionary entry:

 ```rust
 let line = "你好 你好 [ni3 hao3] /Hello!/Hi!/How are you?/";